-In the years since that occasion many changes took place within the College, none so great as the changes over the past few years.
+In the years since that occasion, many changes took place within the College, none so great as the changes over the past few years.
 Change has become an integral part of the society in which we live.
 There is no place for those who resist change in the organisations of our time.
-In order to continue to exist we must adapt, we must plan and we must put in place strategies and structures to best meet the future needs of that which we are a part.
+In order to continue to exist we must adapt, we must plan and we must put in place strategies and structures to best meet the future needs of that which we are a part of.

 One of the strongest and time-honoured traditions of St John's College Woodlawn has been an emphasis on the Woodlawn family.
 Nowhere is this tradition of family more visible than in the relationships that exist through the ex-student network.

 In order to preserve this extremely important aspect of the College within the context of the new order, a group of ex-students took a decision to be proactive in establishing a structure to move with the changes.
 In association with Fr Paul Pidcock, the group set about registering with Woodlawn Ex-Student's Association as an incorporated body.